thp728/prompt-sharing/README.md

 ## Key Features

 - **Prompt Sharing:** Share your creative prompts to spark the imagination of others in the AI community.
-- **Diverse AI Models:** Explore prompts tailored for different AI models, from text generators to image synthesis.
-- **Collaborative Environment:** Engage in discussions, collaborate on ideas, and refine prompts with fellow users.
 - **Inspiration Hub:** Find the perfect prompt to kickstart your next AI project or experiment.

 ## Technologies Used